No matter what is going on in my life there is always a constant certainty….

 I love nothing more than sipping my cup of tea while chatting to my online Medical Musings with Friends forum members.
 It seems fitting to engage in the social act of tea drinking while sharing life stories with my online friends.

 I want my blog, my Podcast and my forum, to have the feeling of inviting you to come and sit with me and talk about everything and anything.
 Just as you would with a best friend or favourite family member.
-I hope my upcoming book will also ignite the same sense of feeling safe, nutured and at home.
+I hope my book will also ignite the same sense of feeling safe, nutured and at home.